 In addition to the criminal penalties for misusing official information, a public servant will likely lose their job.
 After a conviction, it may be more difficult to find a public service job.
 Finding any job may be difficult after any felony conviction.

-Official misconduct involves public servants who use their position to obtain a benefit or cause harm to another person.
+Official misconduct in Colorado involves public servants who use their position to obtain a benefit or cause harm to another person.
 Official misconduct in the first degree is a class 2 misdemeanor, with penalties including 3 to 12 months in jail and a fine of up to $1,000.